saurabhkirtani/dht11-azureIoT/README.md

 ### Steps
 To get this to work, follow the steps below:

 1. Setup IoT Hub in your Azure account.
-Instructions here: https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md
+[Instructions here](https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md)

 2. Install the Device Explorer utility if you don't have it already, and note down the device connection string.
-Instructions here: https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md
+[Instructions here](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md)

-3. Paste this device connection string in [solution/Sensors.OneWire/MainPage.xaml.cs](https://github.com/saurabhkirtani/dht11-azureIoT/blob/master/solution/Sensors.OneWire/MainPage.xaml.cs#L27) - where it's written *<enter-your-device-connection-string-here>* (line 27)
+3. Paste this device connection string in [solution/Sensors.OneWire/MainPage.xaml.cs](https://github.com/saurabhkirtani/dht11-azureIoT/blob/master/solution/Sensors.OneWire/MainPage.xaml.cs#L27) (line 27)

 4. Clean the solution and Build the solution by going to the *Build* toolbar in your Visual Studio 2015.